remote-cli/remote/README.md

 ======

 Work with remote hosts seamlessly
-Remote uses rsync and ssh to create a seamless working environment from a local directory to a remote directory.
+Remote uses rsync and ssh to create a seamless working environment from a local directory to remote directories.
 Most used features are:
 * Remotely execute commands from any sub-directory.
 * Drop into remote interactive sessions.
+* Fire off parallel remote commands on multiple hosts.

 Executables and purpose
 * remote-init: set up a local directory to point to a remote directory